Im-Rises/Chip8topia/README.md

 - [x] Correct disassembly to show the odd or even pc value correctly
 - [x] Adding toast system
 - [x] Adding icon to the windows

-- [ ] Adding toast on rom load etc...
+- [x] Adding toast on rom load etc...
+- [x] Find balancing between the spdlog and the toast and the event error (Utiliser l'event Error pour les fatal errors, utilsier le toast pour les erreurs non fatales et les warnings, et utiliser le log pour les logs)

 - [ ] Add a way to put front the windows on the main window click

-- [ ] Add safe and unsafe code version
+- [ ] Add safe and unsafe code version (set the callback error in Core and Cpu, and Ppu, the call it on error)
 - [ ] Add Xo-Chip emulation
-- [ ] Utiliser l'event Error pour les fatal errors, utilsier le toast pour les erreurs non fatales et les warnings, et utiliser le log pour les logs

 - [ ] Replace all try catch with promises from C++23
 - [ ] Add different test to not crash even with a bad rom (checks on rom, stack, etc...)